Poll: What new story should I feature an OC alongside on a near future, very-possible story? (: (Multiple answers are allowed!) Vote Now!

 Feel free to educate me on constant mistakes (or even a single mistake) that I'm making :)

 I admit it.
 I am guilty of them.
 I am aware of them.
 Amari of Ice-Cubes is the epitome of a Mary-Sue, from her relationship with others, appearance, personality and whatnot.
 But I have fixed her, slightly albeit relatively unsuccessfully.
-Hanako and Akane, both, have several criteria of a Mary-Sue (e.g. appearance, the sudden "shift" in skill etc) but hopefully, you also realize their "redeeming" qualities (e.g. compulsiveness that leads to genuine self-destruction, isolation, lack of mental stability, sensible limits, inabilities to relate to others - and not in the cool sense but in the literal 'I suck at life' way, cowardice etc).
+Hanako and Akane, both, have several criteria of a Mary-Sue (e.g. appearance, the sudden "shift" in skill etc) but hopefully, you also realize their "redeeming" qualities (i.e. "normal traits"; e.g. compulsiveness that leads to genuine self-destruction, isolation, lack of mental stability, sensible limits, inabilities to relate to others - and not in the cool sense but in the literal 'I suck at life' way, cowardice etc).
 Rei is slightly better, just slightly, but she also fits the criteria of the saint complex Mary-Sue.
 Choose your poison.
 And hopefully, Sayuri, Kaede, Ayame, Winnie, Lexi, Marcella (geez, that's a lot of OCs) would do...better.

 And if not, for that - I apologize.

-I do hope that you would skip past this fact, but I can't ask of readers to do that.
+It's great if you would skip past this fact, but I can't ask of readers to do that.
 Because I don't. :)

 But at least now you all know that I am aware of it, but it's too late to fix it all now.